A Place to Rest Your Wheels

 CB2 Wood Bike Storage

-Best Contemporary Bike Rack: Bike racks have a tendency to either blend into the wall, or stick out like a sore thumb and look like a giant piece of metal holding your bike up.
-This wood bike rack from CB2 is a simple space saver with room for your bike, plus space to keep cycling gloves, your water bottle and snacks — anything you don’t want to forget before you head out for that early morning ride.
-The handcrafted rack holds up to 40-pounds, thanks to its solid sustainable acacia wood.
+Best Contemporary Bike Rack: Bike racks have a tendency to either blend into the wall or stick out like a sore thumb.
+This wood bike rack from CB2 is a simple space saver with room for your bike, plus storage for cycling gloves, a water bottle and snacks — anything you don’t want to forget before you head out for that early morning ride.
+The handcrafted rack holds up to 40 pounds, thanks to solid, sustainable acacia wood.
 You can totally impress your design friends with that knowledge.

 Best for Families: If you have the garage space and really want to get your kids’ bikes up and off the floor, the Flat Bike Lift literally lifts your bikes up over everyone’s heads — out of sight and out of mind.
 You can fit two small bikes up there, so if its rare that the kids get out with you and ride, store them where they won’t take up valuable floor space.
-You’ll need to affix the bike rack to the ceiling, so be sure to check that you have studs, or if you’re in doubt hire a professional.
-Once installed, the bike locks into place and it’s a breeze to pull the handle down to reach your bike.
+You’ll need to affix the bike rack to the ceiling, so be sure to check that you have studs — or hire a professional.
+Once installed, the bike locks into place and it’s a breeze to pull the handle down to reach it.

 Vadolibero Bike Shelf